RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

 --> All in simplicate

+**!!!
+KOEF1aEZH1 do NOT overexpress EZH1 !!!
+So should be considered as KO !!!**

 **Objectives:**
 - 50dN: check whether FA improve CutRun, notably for EZH1cs (CutRun 007 failed, technical issue)
 - NPC FA: check whether we detect EZH1cs in NPC in WT or EZH1cs + test other AB